-A non-furry organization is inquiring the fandom to have a fursuit creator design a pair of costumes in time for Anthrocon 2020.
+A non-furry organization is asking the fandom to have a fursuit creator design a pair of costumes in time for Anthrocon 2020.
 This will be a commission for their cat mascot "Fiddlesticks".
-This feline character is used by the Pittsburgh Symphony Orchestra in order to inspire children of the beauty of music.
+This feline character is used by the Pittsburgh Symphony Orchestra in order to inspire children with the beauty of music.
 They are looking for a pair of suits (copies) that can fit multiple performers.
 One will be for travel, while the other will be a home body suit.
-As a bonus they would like to be able to accessorize like being able to have a suit jacket.
+They'd also like to be able to accessorize, such as adding a suit jacket.

-Those fursuit creators interested can find more information and apply using the following Google Form.
+Those fursuit creators interested can find more information and apply using this Google Form.
 So if you are a fursuit designer in search of work, be sure to fill out their application.
 If you know one, forward them the form to fill out.